Travel to Sudan

 Does hitchhiking work well in Sudan?

 An easy 7/10 for hitchhiking in Sudan.
 I would have put 10, but the missing points are for the waiting time and the heat.
 Cars stop very easily but there is still need to be traffic.
 In Sudan, you will often be transported in the back of pick-up trucks, in trucks or sometimes even in cattle barns.

-Sleeping in a Sudanese family
+Staying in a Sudanese family

-It is very simple to sleep in a homestay.
+Pretty easy!
 If you spend time with the locals, you will never need to ask: it will happen naturally.
 Just around the site of Meroe, for example, I slept with 2 different families: facing the pyramids in the village of Kabushiya and several days in the middle of the desert, always facing the pyramids with a very isolated family.

 Wild camping in Sudan

-Camping by the Nile
+Camping on the Nile bank

 I slept a lot outside, along the Nile and in the bush.
 I washed in the canals or in the river and cooking my food with my feet in the